 Best Foot Bath Massager Reviews

 Below, I share our top picks, our thoughts on each model, and the pros & cons of owning each.
-For each of our guides, we investigate owner reviews and share our thoughts.
+For each of our guides, we investigate current info before sharing our thoughts.
 Our research & experience gives you the clearest picture of what to expect from each massager before you choose one.

 The Acevivi model truly is the best all-in-one foot spa massager on the market.
 It’s obvious that the company behind this model thought of every possible detail to enhance the overall experience.
 The first couple of features we want to highlight are the locking wheels and overall depth.
 You’ll have no problem rolling this unit around, and the depth ensures you get complete coverage up past your ankles.

 Inside the spa, you’ll find both automatic massage rollers and Tai Chi rotating massagers with 5 nodes each.
 This is the best massage therapy currently offered by a foot bath.
 Even the internal pedicure stone rotates to remove dead skin and smooth calluses.
 You also have full control over the spa water temperature from 95 to 118ºF.
 Simply choose your settings using the onboard console with easy-to-read numbers, and you’re ready to go.

 Lastly, since the company is relatively unknown, it’s good to know that they provide a 12-month warranty.
 The bottom line is if you want a truly spa-like experience inside your home, this is the first massager to consider.
 We found that the cost savings compared to paying for sessions at a foot spa more than pay for the machine.

 - You’ll most likely find that this model matches the quality of a real foot spa experience

 - Quiet operation that won’t disturb you while watching TV or Netflix